-- Cardiologists are specialists at the front line in the battle against heart disease, the number one killer in Ontario.
 Their investment in education is significant beyond what is required for basic medical school.
 It takes at least 15 years of post-secondary school education before a cardiologist can practice and the need for ongoing education never stops.
 With rapid developments in cardiac care technologies, cardiologists are constantly involved in highly specialized ongoing education to stay current with appropriateness guidelines and procedures.
 Cardiologists need to be compensated commensurate with their lengthy and ongoing investments in the knowledge and tools that save the lives of Ontarians every day.
 Without appropriate funding for the services they provide including technical fees, cardiologists will not be able to fund the operation of their clinics, denying the public equality of access to cardiac services.
 At the same time, the current shortage of cardiologists in Ontario will only continue if new, aspiring cardiologists face ongoing, inappropriate funding.

-- Cardiologists are acute care specialists.
 Their responsibilities are significantly greater than a primary care provider and they deal with life and death issues daily.
 The stress levels are high as are the daily hours required to provide world-class care.
 Many cardiologists routinely work 80 to 100 hours a week.

-- When health-care salaries are compared, they are not always comparing apples to apples.
 Looking at a cardiologist’s gross salary is not an accurate view.
 Specialists, particularly in community practice, fund their entire practice out of their gross income.
 That means that they pay their own rent, lease or buy testing equipment and pay salaries for support staff.
 This is not an issue for doctors working out of a hospital where overhead is paid by the hospital.

 Ontario Cardiologists through the OAC believe in appropriate testing and affordable health care.
 They do not agree with cold-hearted, uninformed cuts to health care based on simple financial spreadsheets.
 Cardiologists need to be compensated appropriately in order to continue to deliver world-class cardiac care for Ontario.